If you’ve ever hopped on a bike and ridden it successfully after a long winter, you’ve experienced the magic of procedural memory.

 Before you can get your hands to move fluidly over the keyboard, you have mentally envision a lot of details.
 You also have to think about notes and concepts like duration.

-We literally owe the development of science and our entire civilization to procedural memory!
+We literally owe the development of science and our entire civilization to the relationship between observing others and imitating them.
+It’s the core way that we develop and use our procedural memory!

 How Are Procedural Memories Formed?